dr-jam/GameplayProgramming/README.md

 ### Group Game Project

 You will design and develop your own game given a set of themes and constraints in teams of 5.
-Each team embmer will have a main role and a sub-role on the game.
+Each team member will have a main role and a sub-role on the game.

 ### Quizzes